ClubObsidian/ObbyLang/README.md

 * Bukkit
 * BungeeCord
 * Discord
+  * Standalone bot that can run ObbyLang scripts
 * Velocity

 ## Documentation

 To work with ObbyLang you will want to be familiar with JavaScript.
-There is work in progress documentation for the ObbyLang api [here](https://clubobsidian.gitbook.io/obbylang/).
+There is work in progress documentation for the ObbyLang API [here](https://clubobsidian.gitbook.io/obbylang/).
 You will also want to be familar with nashorn which you can find documentation for [here](https://wiki.openjdk.java.net/display/Nashorn/Nashorn+extensions).

 ## JavaScript Compatibility